pratheeshetty367-Syntaxia/smart-emergency-hospital-system/README.md

 🚀 OverviewThe Problem:
 Traditional ER queues are often "first-come, first-served," which can be dangerous for critical patients.
-The Solution: This app acts as a digital triage nurse, continuously monitoring vitals and dynamically re-ordering the queue based on medical urgency.
+\tThe Solution: This app acts as a digital triage nurse, continuously monitoring vitals and dynamically re-ordering the queue based on medical urgency.

 🛠️ Tech StackThis project uses the MDR Stack (MongoDB, Django, React):
 Frontend: React.js for a live-updating dashboard.
 Backend: Django REST Framework for robust API logic and the triage algorithm.
 Database: MongoDB for flexible, document-based patient data storage.
-API Client: Axios for seamless communication between frontend and backend 📋 FeaturesAutomated Triage:
+API Client: Axios for seamless communication between frontend and backend

+📋 FeaturesAutomated Triage:
 Priority scores and levels (Critical, High, Medium, Low) are calculated instantly upon admission .
 Live Vital Monitoring: The dashboard simulates real-time vital sign fluctuations for all patients in the queue.
 Statistical Dashboard: A StatsBar provides a quick overview of hospital load, categorized by urgency.
 Dynamic Sorting: The queue automatically sorts itself so the highest priority patients are always at the top.

 📂 Project StructureThe repository is organized into two main sections :
 /backend: Django configuration, patient models, and the priority algorithm .
 /frontend: React components, including the AdmitForm, PatientCard, and SuccessModal .

 ⚙️ Installation & Setup
 To run this project locally, follow these steps: